Back to National Guide

 • IC-4 rated housings.
 Required where insulation contacts the fitting, per the AS/NZS 3000 Wiring Rules.
 Non-negotiable in Victoria.

 • Certificate of Electrical Safety.
 Issued by your electrician after completion.
-Required by ESV for all prescribed electrical work in Victoria.
+Required by ESV for all prescribed electrical work in Victoria, including even a simple fitting replacement.

 What Affects the Cost

 • Double-brick construction.
 Running cable through double-brick walls, common in Melbourne's inner and middle suburbs, is slow, noisy work.
-It is the single biggest cost escalator for Melbourne lighting jobs.
+Electricians either chase a channel through solid brickwork or run surface-mount conduit.
+It is the single biggest cost escalator for Melbourne lighting jobs, adding 30–50% to cable-routing labour.

 • Ceiling roses and ornate plaster.
-Period homes with decorative ceiling features limit where downlights can go and may require heritage-sensitive approaches.
+Period homes with decorative ceiling features limit where downlights can go.
+Damaging an original Edwardian ceiling rose is irreversible.
+Many homeowners in these suburbs opt for pendant fittings hung from existing ceiling points instead.

 • Number of points.
-Bulk installs reduce the per-point cost.
-A kitchen relight of 8 to 12 downlights is better value per point than a single fitting call-out.
+Bulk installs reduce the per-point cost to $50–$70 each.
+A kitchen relight of 8–12 downlights is better value per point than a single fitting call-out at $100–$150 effective.

 • Dimmer compatibility.
-LED dimmers must match the driver.
+LED dimmers must match the driver in the fitting.
+Clipsal Iconic LED dimmers ($30–$60 per mechanism) and HPM Excel Life dimmers are the most commonly specified in Melbourne.
 Mismatches cause visible flickering, especially noticeable with multiple fittings on one circuit.

 • Colour temperature.
 Not a direct cost issue, but getting it wrong means paying twice.
-2700K for living rooms and bedrooms, 4000K for kitchens and bathrooms.
+2700K (warm white) for living rooms and bedrooms, 4000K (cool white) for kitchens and bathrooms.
+Confirm samples before your electrician orders in bulk.

 A straightforward LED downlight replacement in a modern Tarneit or Point Cook home with plasterboard ceilings sits toward $100.
 A new lighting installation in a double-brick Edwardian in Fitzroy or Carlton, with ornate plaster ceilings, limited downlight placement, and new cable routes chased through brick, pushes toward $250.